 Special Subject Extended Essays (All): [Course work to be submitted in the final year] Candidates should answer ONE question in an essay of no more than 6,000 words (including references but excluding bibliography).
-A pdf of the completed essay must be submitted digitally via Inspera by 12 noon on Friday 13th January 2023.
+A pdf of the completed essay must be submitted digitally via Inspera by 12 noon on Friday 17th January 2025 (Friday of week 0 of Hilary Term).
 The essay should be illustrated by reference to the prescribed authorities.